GoogleCloudPlatform/apigee-anthos-service-mesh-demo/docs/cloudshell-tutorial.md

 ./create-gke-cluster.sh
 ```

-Note: This will take a few mins.
-If you already have a GKE cluster and would like to use that, you can skip this step
+<walkthrough-footnote>This will take a few mins.
+If you already have a GKE cluster and would like to use that, you can skip this step</walkthrough-footnote>

 ---